Exam Fee: $300

 The Linux Foundation worked with industry experts and the Linux kernel community to identify the core domains and the critical skills, knowledge and abilities ("competencies") applicable to each certification.
 Performance-based exams were then developed based on the competencies that were identified.

-The core domains and related competencies covered by the LFCS Exam are:
+Below follows the core Domains and Competencies covered by the LFCS Exam.

 - Editing text files on the command line